She'll liven up your life... whether you like it or not!

 Chuck does fulfill this role for Ned in Pushing Daisies, but she has plenty of her own characterisation.

-Subverted in The Sarah Connor Chronicles with Riley, who's actually from the future, having a mental breakdown from culture shock, and is under orders to act as one of these to John, ostensibly in order to reduce Cameron's influence on him, but actually so that Cameron will kill her, accomplishing the same goal more effectively.
+Subverted with Riley, who's actually from the future, having a mental breakdown from culture shock, and is under orders to act as one of these to John, ostensibly in order to reduce Cameron's influence on him, but actually so that Cameron will kill her, accomplishing the same goal more effectively.

 Carrie on Sex and the City dates a male version for a while.
 Raymond is a charming, upbeat jazz musician, but Carrie eventually learns that he can't focus on anything for very long (as if he had a form of ADHD) and doesn't have much depth beyond his love of music.

 Punky Brewster.
 It took a couple of seasons, but she winds up turning her crotchety adoptive father Henry Warnimont into an old softy.

 Abed Nadir of Community is both a male version and a Deconstruction of the trope.
 He brings out the geekiness and creativity in his friends (and is described as "a magical, elf-like man who makes us all more magical by being near us"), but his antics can be wildly exhausting and irresponsible, and his odd outlook on life can be attributed to an Ambiguous Disorder.
 Possibly intentionally, as in one episode, he's shown to be remarkably trope and genresavvy.

 "If this were a movie, what would the hero do?
 Abed: He'd run after her and make a fantastic display of affection!"

 The episode "Herstory of Dance" gives him a possible love interest in Kat, a girl who rides a scooter, plays the saw in an all-girl Kazoo band and brings waterwings to a school dance.